Find the Cheapest Car Insurance After a DUI (2023)

 5. Improve your credit score

-California, Hawaii, Maryland, Massachusetts, Michigan, Oregon, Utah, and Washington restrict insurance companies from using your credit score to determine your insurance premiums.
+California, Hawaii, Maryland, Massachusetts, and Michigan prohibit insurance companies from using your credit history to determine your insurance premiums, while other states, like Oregon, restrict how and when they can use it.
 If you don’t live in one of these states, your credit score can be factored into what is known as a credit-based insurance score, which insurers consider when determining premiums.

 Taking steps to improve your credit score could help you lower your insurance premiums.
 Make sure you pay your bills on time and pay down any high-interest credit card debt.[4]